euroscipy/euroscipy_proceedings/papers/cokelaer/cokelaer.rst

 Conclusions
 -------------------------------------

 In this paper, we presented **cellnopt.wrapper** that provides a Python interface to CellNOptR software.
 We discussed how and why RPy2 was used to develop cellnopt.wrapper pacakge.
-We then presented **cellnopt.core** that provides a set of tools to manipulate input data structures requires by CellNOptR (MIDAS and SIF format amongsts others) Visualisation tools are also provided and the package is linked to Pandas, NetworkX and Matplotlib librairies making user and developer experience easier and more dynamic.
+We then presented **cellnopt.core** that provides a set of tools to manipulate input data structures requires by CellNOptR (MIDAS and SIF formats amongst others).
+Visualisation tools are also provided and the package is linked to Pandas, NetworkX and Matplotlib librairies making user and developer experience easier and more dynamic.

+Python is also used to connect CellNOpt to Answer Set Programming (with the Caspo package [ASP13]) and to heuristic optimisation methods (EGE14).

 We also briefly introduced BioServices Python package that allows a programmatic access to web services used in life sciences.
 The main interests of BioServices are (i) to hide technical aspects related to web resource access (GET/POST requests) so as to foster the integration of new web services (ii) to put within a single framework many web services.